About the Collection

 First Girl Guide Register

 Our archives hold documents and ephemera representing every era of Girl Scout history, including correspondence and records of the earliest years of the Movement, Girl Scout handbooks and educational materials from each decade, and original artwork and promotional items from the campaign to buy and restore the birthplace.
 One of our archival treasures, this register lists the names, addresses, patrols (now troops), and “Guide Mistresses” of the first Girl Scouts (called Girl Guides until 1913) in Savannah.
-Flip through the pages below!
 Read more about early Girl Scouts here.

 Cartier, after Juliette Low’s specifications